 The first seven rows of Table I show the conditional probability of one AU under one expression.
-The conditional probabilities of AUs under six basic expressions (the first six rows) are from [16].
+The conditional probabilities of the AUs under six basic expressions (the first six rows) are from [16].
 For example, P(AU1=1|sadness)=0.6 and P(AU4=1|sadness)≥0.7.
-The blanks indicate these conditional probabilities of AUs are less than 0.2 like P (AU1|happiness)<0.2.
-The seventh row of Table I shows the conditional probabilities of six AUs under pain expression according to Prkachin and Solomon pain intensity (PSPI) [31], like P(AU4=1|pain)≥0.5.
-As for other AUs, we don’t have any information.
+The blanks indicate that the conditional probabilities of AUs are less than 0.2, like P (AU1|happiness)<0.2.
+The seventh row of Table I shows the conditional probabilities of six AUs under the pain expression according to Prkachin and Solomon pain intensity (PSPI) [31], like P(AU4=1|pain)≥0.5.
+There is no information available for the other AUs.

-The last thirteen rows of Table I show the conditional probability of one AU under another AU, which are summarized from [14] and [19].
+The last thirteen rows of Table I show the conditional probability of one AU under another AU, summarized from [14] and [19].
 The relations between two AUs include both co-existent and mutually exclusive relations.
-If two AUs are co-existent, the conditional probabilities should be greater than 0.5, for example, P (AU1=1 |AU2=1)>0.5, and vice versa.
-If two AUs are mutually exclusive, the conditional probabilities should be less than 0.2, for example, P (AU12=1|AU15=1) <0.2, and vice versa.
-We can see that the last thirteen rows are symmetrical.
+If two AUs are co-existent, the conditional probabilities should be greater than 0.5; for example, P (AU1=1 |AU2=1)>0.5 and vice versa.
+If two AUs are mutually exclusive, the conditional probabilities should be less than 0.2; for example, P (AU12=1|AU15=1) <0.2 and vice versa.

-The domain knowledge about the conditional probability of one AU under one expression and another AU is adopted from the emotion facial action coding system (EMFACS) [17], [32] as shown in Table II.
-Table II lists some AU combinations with high appearance frequency under the condition of one expression.
-For example, AU4 and AU5 usually appear simultaneously during anger, so, P (AU4=1|AU5=1, anger)>0.5 and P (AU5=1|AU4=1, anger)>0.5.
+Domain knowledge about the conditional probability of one AU under one expression and another AU is adopted from the emotion facial action coding system (EMFACS) [17], [32] as shown in Table II.
+Table II lists some AU combinations that frequently appear during the same expression.
+For example, AU4 and AU5 usually appear simultaneously during anger, so P (AU4=1|AU5=1, anger)>0.5 and P (AU5=1|AU4=1, anger)>0.5.
 The relations in Table II are all co-existent relations among AUs.

 TABLE I